delioda79/mathsyst/README.md

 ```
  alphabet := "abcdefg"
 ```
-Where the character "a" represents teh ZERO in this system and so on.
+Where the character "a" represents the ZERO in this system and so on.
 It is also possible to define a binary system as:
 ```
   alphabet := "ft"